-The scholarship honors Inez McRae, founding member, anchor, and guiding force of Mitchell County Historical Society.
+The Inez McRae Scholarship honors MCHS founding member, anchor, and guiding force of the Mitchell County Historical Society Inez McRae.
 Inez taught school for many years in Mitchell County, so it is quite fitting that our annual scholarship bears her name.
-Inez currently lives in Winston-Salem, but came back for the Rhododendron Festival, at which Samantha met her for a chat and a photo opportunity.
+She passed away in December 2019.

-An essay will be required in which the applicant will detail the area of Appalachian studies in which he or she has been involved, explain his or her educational intentions and discuss his or her plans for a future career.
+In addition, an essay is required in which the applicant details the area of Appalachian studies in which he or she has been involved, explain his or her educational intentions, and discuss his or her plans for a future career.

-All applications will be referred to the Mitchell Historical Society Scholarship Committee who will review the applications, evaluate the applicants, and select three finalists.
-The applicant’s financial need may be a consideration in determining the finalists and/or the eventual winner.
-Upon receipt of the names of the finalists and their original applications, the Mitchell County Historical Society Board of Directors will conduct personal interviews with the applicants.
-Check back in early Spring 2018 for more info and an application.
+All applications will be referred to the Mitchell Historical Society Scholarship Committee which will review the applications, evaluate the applicants, and select three finalists.
+The applicant’s financial need may or may not be a consideration in determining the finalists and/or the eventual winner.
+Upon receipt of the names of the finalists and their original applications, the Mitchell County Historical Society Board of Directors will conduct personal interviews with applicants.